humansensinglab/ITI-GEN/README.md

 - `--config`: config file for Stable Diffusion.
 - `--ckpt`: path to the pre-trained Stable Diffusion checkpoint.
 - `--plms`: whether to use the plms sampling.
-- `--attribute_list`: attributes should be selected from `Dataset_name_attribute_list` in `util.py`, separated by commas.
+- `--attr_list`: attributes should be selected from `Dataset_name_attribute_list` in `util.py`, separated by commas.
 This should align with the attribute list used in training ITI-GEN.
 - `--outdir`: output directory of the generated images.
-- `--prompt-path`: path to the learnt prompt embeddings with ITI-GEN.
+- `--prompt_path`: path to the learnt prompt embeddings with ITI-GEN.
 - `--n_iter`: number of iterations for the diffusion sampling.
 - `--n_rows`: number of rows in the output image grid.
 - `--n_samples`: number of samples per row.